Mr. Raffles (Man, It Was Mean): Background

 "Raffles was a master thief.
 He was a con artist too.
 I use his name to invoke a religious allegory, yes.
 We see religion and its leaders in our own ways: Sham: "Man, it was mean to be seen in the robes you wore for Lent, you must've known that it was Easter."
 The Devil within: "Then in Amsterdam you were perfect fun.
 You never let on you had a gun and then you shot that Spanish Dancer."
 Truthfully, I always think these references and allusions are obvious to listeners, and it feels a little pretentious to explain.
 It's not T. S. Eliot, I know, but I was a serious young man!"

+Harley also told the Sunderland Echo in 1975: "It's a story I've had in me for a long time.
+It's very metaphorical.
+It's not really about killing people and slaying babies and things, it's just a way of discussing people sacrificing themselves or even self-destruction."

 In a 1996 interview with the Bolton Evening News, Harley picked "Mr. Raffles" as a particular favourite from his own songs as he thought it was "my most complete song".

 Release

 "Mr. Raffles (Man, It Was Mean)" was released by EMI Records on 7-inch vinyl in the UK, Belgium, Finland, Germany, the Netherlands, Australia, New Zealand and Japan.
 It was released in Yugoslavia by Jugoton.
 For its release as a single, "Mr. Raffles" was edited down by a minute and a half to make a three-minute version.
 This single version remained exclusive to the single until it was included as a bonus track on the 2014 'Definitive Edition' of The Best Years of Our Lives.

 The B-side is a live version of "Sebastian", originally recorded by Cockney Rebel for their 1973 debut album The Human Menagerie.
 Produced by Harley and Parsons, it was recorded at the Hammersmith Odeon, London, on 14 April 1975.
 In addition to the five main members of Cockney Rebel, the recording also features drummer Stuart Elliott's younger brother Lyndsey Elliott on additional percussion and guitarist Snowy White, who joined the band on The Best Years of Our Lives tour as rhythm guitarist.